ericgoolsby/SAM/README.md

 	BiocManager::install("SNPRelate")
 ```

-2. Install the SAM package, as follows:
+2. Install the SAM package, as follows.
+If you have trouble installing, try closing and restarting RStudio (If issues persist, send a message with the error message).
 ```
 install.packages(
   "https://github.com/ericgoolsby/SAM/raw/main/data-raw/SAM_0.0.0.9000.zip",